North Georgia Rivers

 How do you fish Noontootla Creek's wild trout?

 With a careful approach: stay low (crouch or cast from one knee), fish from below by approaching pools from downstream and presenting upstream, make the first cast count, keep the drift drag-free, fish the current seams, and move on after a few good drifts.
-Approach matters more than fly choice on this clear water.
+These are naturally reproducing wild fish in clear water, so approach matters more than fly choice — a low, quiet stalk and an accurate first presentation out-fish any single "magic" pattern.

 Why are Noontootla's trout so hard to catch?

-They're wild fish in small, clear water, so they spook at the slightest disturbance — a standing angler, a sloppy first cast, or micro-drag on the fly.
+They're wild fish in small, clear water, so they spook at the slightest disturbance — a standing angler, a sloppy first cast, a shadow across the pool, or micro-drag on the fly.
+The brown trout in the special-regulations stretch hatched in the creek and have eaten thousands of natural insects, so they react far more sharply to anything unnatural than stocked trout do.
 The fishing rewards a low, downstream approach and an accurate, drag-free first presentation rather than distance or fly selection.

 Why does the first cast matter most on Noontootla?

 A wild brown trout will often eat the first decent presentation and then ignore every cast after it, so a careless first cast wastes your best chance and may spook the fish for the day.
-Plan the line and drop point before you cast, and make the first drift your best one.
+Plan the line and drop point before you cast, false-cast off to the side rather than over the lie, and land the fly a foot or two above the fish for a clean drift into the strike zone.
+Make the first drift your best one.

 Where do trout hold in Noontootla Creek?

 On the current seams — the line where fast water meets slow water — rather than in the deepest part of a run.
-The seam edge is the productive holding lie.
+The seam edge is the productive holding lie, along with the oxygenated tongue at the head of a pool and the soft pockets behind boulders in pocket water.
 Target those seams, fish each pool a few good drifts, then move methodically to find more willing fish.

 How many casts should you make in one Noontootla pool?